 BU Bridging Fund Scheme

 BU operates a Bridging Fund Scheme which aims to provide additional stability to fixed-term researchers who continue to rely heavily on short-term contracts usually linked to external funding.
 This situation sometimes impacts negatively on continuity of employment and job security and can result in a costly loss of researcher talent for the institution.
-The scheme aims to mitigate these circumstances by redeploying the researcher where possible, or where feasible, by providing ‘bridging funding’ for the continuation of employment for a short-term (maximum three months) between research grants.
+The scheme aims to mitigate these circumstances by redeploying the researcher where possible, or where feasible, by providing ‘bridging funding’ for the continuation of employment for a short-term (maximum three months or six months in exceptional circustances) between research grants.
 It is intended to permit the temporary employment, in certain circumstances, of researchers between fixed-term contracts at BU, for whom no other source of funding is available, in order to:

 (a) encourage the retention of experienced and skilled staff, and sustain research teams and expertise;